themattwoodruffgit/ethical-xai-contextual-safeguarding/scripts/README.md

 ## Verification

-To verify the outputs match your thesis:
+To verify the outputs match the thesis results:

 1. **Comparative Results**: Check that PyGOL recall ≈ 0.747 and specificity ≈ 0.471 for CSRI model
 2. **Fairness Testing**: Verify CSRI shows statistically significant improvements (p < 0.05) across all metrics